sandhyaparna/Data-Science/Natural Language Processing/Pre-Trained NLP.md

 8 Pre-trained models: https://www.analyticsvidhya.com/blog/2019/03/pretrained-models-get-started-nlp/?utm_source=linkedin.com&utm_medium=social <br/>
-* Replacement for pre-trained word embeddings can be similar to DL packages incorporate an embedding layer that learns task specific embeddings
+* Replacement for pre-trained word embeddings can be similar to DL packages incorporate an embedding layer that learns task specific embeddings.
+However, vectors trained on a large corpus beat the embedding layer by a considerable margin in terms of both precision and recall.
-*

 Glove Pre-Trained https://nlp.stanford.edu/projects/glove/ <br/>